COMMUNICATION SCIENCE & DISORDERS

 Admission Requirements to the Upper-Division Major

 Students are admitted into this major for the summer or fall term; however, the sequence of major courses begins in the fall.
 Admission to the University does not ensure admission to the School, nor does attainment of the minimum grade point average, as this is a limited access/limited enrollment program.
 Formal application to the department is required of all entering majors.
 Please visit the department website, http://commdisorders.cci.fsu.edu/, regarding the application process and deadlines.
 Minimum requirements for review of application include an overall GPA of 3.0 on all college work attempted; successful applicants often have much higher GPAs.
-Students must have all Liberal Studies (general education) coursework, Gordon Rule coursework, and a minimum of 52 hours (acceptable to FSU) completed by the end of the term in which they apply.
+Students must have a minimum of 52 hours (acceptable to FSU), all of the statewide CORE coursework, FSU Liberal Studies coursework and ASHA standards IVA requirements completed by the end of the term in which they apply.